MCAS New River Go-Getter: Cpl. Seth Doran

-U.S. Marine Corps Cpl.
-Seth Doran, an aircraft communications/navigation systems technician with Air Traffic Control, Headquarters and Headquarters Squadron, Marine Corps Air Station (MCAS) New River, conducts preventative radio maintenance on MCAS New River in Jacksonville, North Carolina, Jan.
-4, 2024.
-Doran is December 2023's MCAS New River Go-Getter of the Month and nominee for the 2023 Aviation Technician of the Year.
-(U.S. Marine Corps photo by Cpl.
-Antonino Mazzamuto)
+Cpl.
+Seth Doran, an aircraft communications/navigation systems technician with Air Traffic Control, Headquarters and Headquarters Squadron (H&HS), Marine Corps Air Station (MCAS) New River, is December 2023's MCAS New River Go-Getter of the Month.
+Doran holds numerous billets in safety and supervisory roles in his work section and is also the nominee for 2023 Aviation Technician of the Year.

+Before the Marine Corps, the Port Huron, Michigan, native, grew up with a drive to learn, laying the foundation for his future in high school with his heavy participation in school robotics programs.
+“I was always curious when it came to learning, whatever I could get my hands on and learn- I was doing it,” Doran reminisced.

+As he pondered his future after school, Doran gravitated toward a career in technology, sparking an interest in aviation electronics.

 |Date Taken: